-Moment of Silent Reflection (Those present are asked to depart in silence.)
-You are invited to celebrate the resurrection of our Risen Lord with us on Sunday, April 4 at 9:00 a.m. or 10:30 a.m. in person or online at https://firstcrclynden.org/livestream/.
-Pastor: Mike B, Robert W Music: Sharon A, Kara H, Nancy Z First Christian Reformed Church 1010 Front St. Lynden, WA 98264 360.354.4560 info@firstcrclynden.org www.firstcrclynden.org
+Moment of Silent Reflection (Please depart in silence.)
+You are invited to celebrate the resurrection of our Risen Lord with us on Sunday, April 17 at 10:30 a.m.
+Pastors: Mike B, Robert W Music: Ben K, Nancy Z Worship services are also broadcast live in the basement and streamed online for anyone unable to worship in the sanctuary.
+An assistive listening system is available in the sanctuary; to use this system, switch hearing aids to "T".
+First Christian Reformed Church 1010 Front St. Lynden, WA 98264 360.354.4560 info@firstcrclynden.org www.firstcrclynden.org